How Was Cygnus X-1 and Black Holes Discovered?

 Ways to Detect Black Holes

 Now that the nature of the black hole is understood, Cygnus X-1 will be easier to comprehend.
 It and its companion orbit each other every 5.6 days.
-Cygnus is approximately 8,070 light years away from us according to a trig measurement by the Very Long Baseline Array team led by Mark Reid.
+Cygnus is 6,070 light years away from us according to a trig measurement by the Very Long Baseline Array team led by Mark Reid.
 It is also about 14.8 solar masses according to a study by Jerome A. Orosz (from the San Diego State University) after examining over 20 years of x-ray and visible light.
 Finally, it also has a diameter about 20-40 miles and spins at a rate of 800 hz as reported by Lyun Gou (from Harvard) after taking the previous measurements of the object and working the mathematics in the physics.
 All of these facts are in accordance for what a black hole would be if located within proximity of HDE 226868.
+Based on the speed X-1 moves through space, it was not generated by a supernova for otherwise it would travel at a faster velocity.
 Cygnus siphons material from its companion, forcing it into an egg shape with one end tailing into the black hole.
 Material has been seen entering Cygnus but eventually it red shifts significantly then vanishes into the singularity.

 Black holes continue to mystify scientists.
 What is exactly going on at the point of the singularity?
 Do black holes have an end to them, and if so does the matter it intakes exit there (this is called a white hole), or is there actually no end to a black hole?
 What will be their role in an accelerating expanding universe?
 As physics tackles these mysteries, it is likely that black holes will become even more mysterious as we investigate them further.